metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 #### Person
 This is the most common type of Author entity, use for individual people.<br>
-Before adding a new Author always check if someone with that name already exists (including searching for any [pen names](#pen-names), aliases, misspellings etc.) before creating a new one.
+Before adding a new Author always check if one exists already with that name (also remember to search for any [pen names](#pen-names), aliases, misspellings and so on) before creating a new one.<br>
-If two authors bear the same name, use the [disambiguation field](../disambiguation.md) to tell them apart and add as much identifying information as possible.
+In general, try to add as much identifying information as possible and also add a [disambiguation](../disambiguation.md).
+This is necessary if another author with the same name exists, but it is always a good idea to add disambiguations, because it makes it easier for users to choose the right author, and also easier to make sure they have right one."<br>
+Try to create short, concise disambiguations.<br>
+Examples: "18th century novelist", "19th century Belgian playwright" or "Nigerian Africanfuturist writer"

 #### Group
 Use this for groups of Authors, like [collective pseudonyms](https://en.wikipedia.org/wiki/Category:Collective_pseudonyms) (pseudonyms used by multiple individuals), [house pseudonyms](https://en.wikipedia.org/wiki/Pen_name#Collective_names) (owned by a publisher and used by the writers working for them) and similar.